Call Now

 Lastly, all decisions a court makes in custody cases should be in the children’s best interests.
 If the evidence demonstrates a grandparent or step-grandparent should have custody, the court can award such custody.
 Normally, this is evidence by bonding of a grandparent with his or her grandchild.
 This may be shown in a variety of ways, such as by the testimony of specific events to bonding assessments by clinical psychologists.

 While these cases are difficult, especially where a parent disputes grandparent are de facto custodians, the law allows a neutral judge to decide this matter in the child’s best interests.
 This is where the assistance of a skilled attorney can help grandparents analyzed the time they have provided the requisite care and assemble the evidence to prove this to the court.
 This is a high evidentiary burden but can be met.
 Many grandparents have sought de facto custody.
 In addition, grandparents in this situation have other legal remedies, such as guardianships or grandparent visitation as legal tools to provide some relief.
-Ciyou & Dixon, P.C. advocates handle child custody cases and grandparent’s de facto custody cases throughout the State.
+Dixon & Moseley, P.C. advocates handle child custody cases and grandparent’s de facto custody cases throughout the State.
 This blog is written for general informational purposes only.
 It is not legal advice or a solicitation for services.
 It is an advertisement.

 Facebook